UtrechtUniversity/dataprivacyproject/_posts/2022-03-21-data-privacy-survey.md

 ---
 layout: post
-title:  "Data Privcy Survey: How can we help you handle privacy-sensitive data in research?"
+title:  "Data Privacy Survey: How can we help you handle privacy-sensitive data in research?"
 summary: "How do you deal with privacy-sensitive data in your research and how can we best support you?
 We would like to hear from you in the Data Privacy Survey!"
 date: 2022-03-21
 aside: true